fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-Another use of `FingerTree` is as an ordered sequence, `OrdSeq`, where the
+Another use of `FingerTree` is as an ordered sequence, where the measure stores
-measure uses `LastOption` to store the highest value in each part:
+the largest value contained by the branch:

 {lang="text"}
 ~~~~~~~~